RetroTINK-LLC/firmware/5x-experimental.md

 ### Warning: Only update your device using the tools provided below.
 Attempts at any other method will result in non-warranty device failure.

+## THE FIRMWARE CONTAINED IN THIS DIRECTORY IS PRE-RELEASE.
+PROPER FUNCTIONALITY IS NOT GUARANTEED, AND FEATURES MAY STILL BE IN DEVELOPMENT.

 ## Instructions️

 ### Windows